 With deposit rates reaching an all time low it is currently very difficult for those with investable funds to decide what to do with them.
-Naturally nobody likes to have your eggs in one basket and nobody likes to take inappropriate risks with their investments either so there are quite a number of things that need to be considered before deciding what to do.
+Naturally nobody likes to have their eggs in one basket and nobody likes to take inappropriate risks with their investments, so there are quite a number of factors that need to be considered before deciding what to do.

-As everyone has a different attitude to risk and also different investment timeframes the first thing to do is to review your current options and make yourself aware of what is available to you.
-Once you have decided how long you’d like to invest for, what level of risk your willing to take and what kind of return you’d like to go for, then you can go about deciding on the look of your portfolio.
+As everyone has varying attitudes to risk and investment timeframes the first thing to do is to review your current options and make yourself aware of what is available to you.

 We can provide you with advice on the following options: